-Cross border adoption of financial products is limited due to consumer concerns regarding fees, nature of products, remediation mechanisms and opacity in terms and conditions.
-The Commission wants to address these concerns through the comprehensive legal framework that it has created, as well as through enforcement via the European Supervisory Authorities (ESAs) and the Consumer Protection Cooperation (CPC) Network.
-Consumer rights are also enforced through FIN-NET, a network that the Commission has created for resolution of financial disputes.
+Cross-border adoption of financial products or services is limited due to consumer concerns regarding fees, the nature of products, remediation mechanisms, and opacity in terms and conditions.
+The Commission wants to address these concerns through the comprehensive legal framework it has created and through enforcement via the European Supervisory Authorities (ESAs) and the Consumer Protection Cooperation (CPC) Network.
+Consumer rights are also enforced through FIN-NET, a network that the Commission has created to resolve financial disputes.

-The Commission is also working to ensure transparency regarding transaction fees, currency conversion methods and other charges and would amend regulations based on the results of its review.
-Competition in the retail finance sector would be improved by making it easier for consumers to switch service providers and by improving the quality and reliability of financial services comparison websites.
+The Commission is also working to ensure transparency regarding transaction fees, currency conversion methods, and other charges and would amend regulations based on the results of its review.
+Competition in the retail finance sector would improve by making it easier for consumers to switch service providers and improving the quality and reliability of financial services comparison websites.

 2. Legal and Regulatory Obstacles for Businesses

 A main concern for businesses wishing to provide services abroad has been regulatory uncertainty.
-They have to not only comply with EU guidelines but also the regulations of the other member state where they wish to offer their services.
-The commission aims to tackle this challenge by reviewing such rules and working with member states to remove those barriers to cross-border business which it deems unjustified.
-Meanwhile, the Commission continues to develop separate products which can easily be carried over across Europe.
+They have to comply not only with EU guidelines but also with the regulations of the other member state where they wish to offer their services.
+The commission aims to tackle this challenge by reviewing such rules and working with member states to remove those barriers to cross-border business that it deems unjustified.
+Meanwhile, the Commission continues to develop separate products that can easily be carried across Europe.
 The EU personal pension product (PEPP) would be an example of such a product.

 3. Innovation and Technological Development

-The Commission plans to use the eIDAS regulation to facilitate cross border use of electronic identification and KYC procedures. eIDAS would allow consumers to open a bank account online while still adhering to strict KYC norms, as well identity proofing and verification. eSignatures implemented under eIDAS provide the necessary legal certainty and validity needed for securing electronic transactions.
+The Commission plans to use the eIDAS regulation to facilitate the cross-border use of electronic identification and KYC procedures. eIDAS would allow consumers to open a bank account online while still adhering to strict KYC norms and identity proofing and verification. eSignatures implemented under eIDAS provide legal certainty and validity for securing electronic transactions.
 EU's Fourth Anti-Money Laundering Directive accepts the electronic means deployed under eIDAS to meet KYC and customer due diligence requirements.

-The European Commission has been tackling many of the regulatory obstacles to cross border businesses through legislation.
-Through this action plan, it plans to further increase consumer trust in cross border products and create a safe and secure digital environment to use these products.
+The European Commission has been tackling many of the regulatory obstacles to cross-border businesses through legislation.
+Through this action plan, they could build customer trust in cross-border products and create a safe and secure digital environment to use these products.
 Efforts undertaken under this plan would definitely further the Commission's goals for a single market.